MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 This architecture is built for a fictitious company, Contoso Bicycle.
 The company is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
-The web services were deployed to the cloud from the get-go.
-They have no on-premises datacenters or legacy applications.
-Here's the brief cloud profile:

-- Have several workloads running and operating in Azure.
-- Use Azure Active Directory for identity management.
-- Knowledgeable about containers and have considered them for application development.
-- Aware of Kubernetes as a well-known container orchestration.
-- Researched AKS as a possibility.
+The web services are already running on Azure.
 The IT teams need guidance about architectural recommendations for running their web services in an AKS cluster.

 For information about their team structure and business requirements, see [Case study – Contoso Bicycle](case-study-contoso.md).